stuarthayhurst/ammonite-engine/docs/CONTRIBUTING.md

     - `make debug-all` - Runs `make all` in debug mode
     - `make library` - Builds `build/libammonite.so`
     - `make demo` - Builds a demo binary, a working demonstration of the renderer
-    - `make threads` - Builds a test program for the thread pool
     - `make maths` - Builds a test program for the maths
     - `make install` - Installs `libammonite.so` to the system
       - The install path can be configured, by setting the environment variable `INSTALL_DIR`